RLSP suffers a split ahead of speculated return to NDA, merger | Politics

 Post-elections, Nitish Kumar has been busy consolidating his hold over the Kurmi-Koeri-Kushwaha vote bank in the wake of his JD(U)s dismal performance.

-The RLSP chief is understood to have sensed an opportunity and sent feelers to the JD(U) camp through emissaries as well as during his numerous meetings with Kumar in the recent past.
+The RLSP chief is understood to have sensed the mood and sent feelers to the JD(U) camp through emissaries as well as during his numerous meetings with Kumar in the recent past.

-JD(U) patriarch Vashistha Narayan Singh, known for his straightforward temperament, had recently gone on record saying Kushwahas return was imminent.
+JD(U) patriarch Vashistha Narayan Singh, known for his straightforward temperament, has gone on record saying Kushwahas return was imminent.

-The RLSP chief, however, refrained from revealing his cards when asked about the same at the partys foundation day celebrations last week.
+The RLSP chief had, however, refrained from revealing his cards when asked about the same at the partys foundation day celebrations last week.